 Calling all College of Marin RNs!

-Registration for the 50th Anniversary Celebration has been extended to April 15.
+50th Anniversary Celebration registration extended to June 5.

 We want you to be part of the festivities on June 10 as we celebrate 50 years of nursing excellence.
 Register today through Eventbrite!